Robel García: Houston Astros

+On October 26, 2020, García was claimed off waivers by the New York Mets.
+On February 1, 2021, García was designated for assignment following the acquisition of Jordan Yamamoto.
+On February 3, García was claimed off waivers by the Los Angeles Angels.
+On February 25, García was designated for assignment by the Angels following the waiver claim of Jack Mayfield.

 On February 27, 2021, García was claimed off waivers by the Houston Astros.
-García played in 46 games for the Astros in 2021, struggling to a .151 batting average with 1 home runs and 8 RBI's.
-On September 15, 2021, the Astros designated García for assignment.
+García played in 46 games for the Astros in 2021, struggling to a .151 batting average with one home runs and eight RBI.
+On September 15, the Astros designated García for assignment.

 On September 18, he cleared waivers and was sent outright to the Triple-A Sugar Land Skeeters.

 Chicago Cubs (second stint)

-On March 21, 2022, Garcia signed a minor league deal with the Chicago Cubs.
-Garcia played in 41 games for Triple-A Iowa, hitting .295 with 12 home runs and 30 RBI's.
-On June 4, the Cubs released Garcia to pursue a career overseas.
+On March 21, 2022, García signed a minor league contract with the Chicago Cubs.
+García played in 41 games for the Triple-A Iowa Cubs, hitting .295 with 12 home runs and 30 RBI.
+On June 4, the Cubs released García to allow him to pursue an opportunity overseas.

 LG Twins

-On June 5, 2022, Garcia signed with the LG Twins of the KBO League.
-He was released on October 7, 2022.
+On June 5, 2022, García signed with the LG Twins of the KBO League.
+In 39 games for the Twins, he slashed .206/.308/.353 with four home runs, 19 RBI, and four stolen bases.
+García was released by the team on October 7.

+Leones de Yucatán

+On May 12, 2023, García signed with the Leones de Yucatán of the Mexican League.
+In 13 games, he batted .192/.309/.255 with nine hits and five RBI.
+García was released on May 30.

+Unipolsai Fortitudo Bologna

+On July 25, 2023, García signed with the UnipolSai Bologna of the Italian Baseball League.
+In 3 games for Bologna, he went 2-for-7 (.286) with 3 RBI and 1 walk.
+García became a free agent following the season.

 Personal life

 García is a citizen of the Dominican Republic and a naturalized Italian citizen.
 His wife, with whom he has at least three children, is Dominican-Italian.